aws-samples/car-damage-detection-using-sagemaker-and-tensorflow/README.md

-## Car Damage Detection using Sagemaker and tensorflow
+## Car Damage Detection using Sagemaker and Tensorflow

 ### Usecase:
 Global vehicle insurance & vehicle rental industries still rely on manual ways to detect the vehicle damage & its intensity.
 Visual quality inspection is commonly used for detecting the damage for claim process.
 The industry is steeped with manual processes, paper-driven operations, high premium offerings, poor customer service, long turnaround time, etc.